 During the critical thinking process, extra information can be uncovered that can be applied to several other situations.
 For example, a critical thinking task on how to undertake a new business venture may lead to new ideas for pursuing other business endeavours.

 In a workplace, non-critical thinking can create an atmosphere that can cause anxiety for some workers and a sense of confidence that is false for those who subscribe to it.
 However, critical thinkers can create a setting where conversation cultivates fresh ideas.
 It builds understanding and allows for self-reflection.

-Whenever you are dealing with a conflict, critical thinking can help you make a decision that is fair to those involved, thus benefiting the whole company or organization.
+Whenever you are dealing with conflict, thinking effectively can help you make a decision that is fair to those involved, thus benefiting the whole company or organization.